The Hidden Side Effects of Colouring Shampoo You Should Know

 How Do Colouring Shampoos Actually Work?

-πŸ”¬ Semi-Permanent vs Permanent β€” The Key Difference Permanent colour uses hydrogen peroxide to open the hair cuticle and deposit pigment permanently inside the cortex β€” causing measurable structural damage with each application.
+Permanent colour uses hydrogen peroxide to open the hair cuticle and deposit pigment permanently inside the cortex β€” causing measurable structural damage with each application.
 Colouring shampoos use direct dye that sits on the cuticle surface.
-This means far less structural damage, but also means colour fades gradually with washing β€” typically lasting 4–6 washes per application.
+Far less structural damage, but colour fades gradually with washing β€” typically lasting 4–6 washes per application.

 The 8 Hidden Side Effects of Colouring Shampoo